BC-Open-Legislature/Legislature-Site/README.md

     * Add a page for displaying bill data like [open parliament](https://openparliament.ca/bills)
   * Votes Page
     * Add a page for display recent votes like [open parliament](https://openparliament.ca/votes)
-  * Add Proper Mobile Support
-    * Add the proper CSS so that the site can work on mobile and look decent
 <br />

 * Nice To Have